nicolasvidelac/MegaChessClient/readme.md

 ## About:
 This proyect consist on a bot capable of playing a very unconventional chess, with a 16 x 16 board, and 64 pieces per color.

-### How to win:
-* There is no check or checkmate.
-* After 200 moves, the game ends.
-* The game is over when one color capture all rival pieces or when the amount of movements reaches 0.
-* Win who get more points.

 ### Rules:
 Each pieces has it own value:
   * Queen: 5